ikmb/PSC-scDRS/README.md

 The sample file requires:<br/>
 &nbsp; - CPU: At least 16 cores, and <br/>
 &nbsp; - RAM: At least 32 GB (e.g., scDRS may require up to 360 GB). <br/>
-Note: For large datasets, it is recommended to run the pipeline on a high-performance computing (HPC) system.
+Note: For large datasets, it is recommended to run the pipeline on a high-performance computing (HPC) system, as the scDRS method may require it, depending on the input files.

 ## Downloads
 ### Clone PSC-scDRS